 |Work to Maximum Load||9||8||in-lbs/in3|

 Mahogany Wood and Sustainability

 J. Gibson McIlvain always has a large supply of Genuine Mahogany in stock in a variety of widths, thicknesses, and lengths to suit any project’s needs.
 Our inventory also includes some very wide boards (in the 20-35″ range).
 We work hard to maintain top grade Mahogany but it can be hard due to severe import regulations imposed by Mahogany’s CITES listing.
 In the last several years we have pulled back a bit from stocking the species as the grade could not always meet our customers’ standards.
 But we are excited to see a dramatic increase in quality and better line of sight in the sourcing since the initial listing of Mahogany on CITES appendix II.
 It is exciting to see the process working and a bright future for Mahogany lumber.
 For questions concerning the sustainability of our Mahogany wood, please let us know and we can talk with you about the appropriate CITES permits and fill you in on our verification process for all our Mahogany sawmills and suppliers.

-Contact us today to see how we can help meet your project’s need for Genuine Mahogany lumber.
+Contact us today to see how we can help meet your project’s need for Mahogany lumber.